MicheleTobias/OpenSourceCartography/README.md

 ## Outline
 1. Getting Started
    1. Software: QGIS (2.18), Inkscape (0.92)
-   1. Forking the repository to get the data
+   1. Get the data

 1. Intro to Inkscape
    1. Demonstration: You Already Know This!
    1. Hands-On: Make a Pin Icon in Inkscape

 2. Working in QGIS
-   1. Import data: FOSS4G Locations, Natural Earth, whatever else you want
-   1. Data Processing: make a line from the points w/ Points2One plugin
-   1. Styling in QGIS:
-      1. Projection
-      2. Vector styles
-      3. Custom Markers with Inkscape
+   1. Use Custom Markers with Inkscape
    1. Export to SVG

 1. Finishing Details in Inkscape